patrickboehnke/ThUZirconCalculator/README.md

 Please put your own data in the Example.csv file in the following format:

+The original example data is from the Belfond Dome data provided in reference 2

 Column 1: 238U/232Th activity ratio
 Column 2: 1 sigma uncertainty on 238U/232Th activity ratio
 Column 3: 230Th/232Th activity ratio
 Column 4: 1 sigma uncertainty on 230Th/232Th activity ratio

+Output will be provided in a file called output_example.csv

 If you have problems, questions, or suggestions please contact me at: pboehnke _@_ gmail _._ com (remove _ and spaces)